Rum-running in Windsor, Ontario

+The Canadian city of Windsor, Ontario and the United States city of Detroit, Michigan, are located on opposite banks of the Detroit River.
+The river separates them by about 0.6 km at the narrowest point, but there were no bridges between the two cities until 1929.

-Rum-running in Windsor, Ontario, Canada, was a major activity in the early part of the 20th century.
-In 1916, the State of Michigan, in the United States, banned the sale of alcohol, three years before prohibition became the national law in 1919.
-From that point forward, the City of Windsor, Ontario was a major site for alcohol smuggling and gang activity.
+In 1916, the State of Michigan banned the sale of alcohol, followed three years later by nationwide prohibition.
+Windsor became a major site for rum-running — alcohol smuggling — and gang activity.

 The Canadian federal government regulated the manufacturing, importation, and exportation of alcoholic beverages in all the provinces.
 When the Wartime Prohibition Act, which prohibited the manufacturing, sale, or consumption of alcoholic beverages expired on January 1, 1920, new legislation authorized each province to decide whether to continue the enforced bans on alcohol.
 Like most provinces in Canada, Ontario chose to continue to ban the production and sale of alcohol.
 This decision led to an upswing in organized crime activity along the Detroit-Windsor borders.

 The Eighteenth Amendment, Volstead Act and near beer

 On January 16, 1919, the American Government passed the Eighteenth Amendment to the United States Constitution.
 It had three sections:

 Congressman Andrew John Volstead was one of the main promoters of the Eighteenth Amendment.
 The Volstead Act of 1920 defined intoxicating liquor as any liquor containing more than 0.5% alcohol.
 It permitted the manufacture of non-intoxicating cider and fruit juices for home use, as well as permitting households to ferment wine for private consumption; and it allowed the sale of alcoholic beverages for medicinal, sacramental, and industrial purposes.
 The Volstead Act allowed breweries to produce "near beer" with an alcohol content of up to 0.5%.
 To make the near beer, distilleries produced beer and then let it sit to allow most of its alcoholic content to evaporate.
 This allowed breweries to produce virtually unlimited amounts of beer.
 Even though Ontario had their own prohibition, called the Ontario Temperance Act, which lasted from 1916 through 1927, it was still legal to manufacture and export alcohol.
 This loophole led to a great deal of alcohol smuggling via the Detroit River between Windsor and Detroit, the largest U.S. city on the Canada–U.S. border.